 - People who inject drugs make up of 1 in 10 new HIV diagnoses

 - People ages 13 to 24 make up 21% of new HIV diagnoses, while people ages 50 and older make up 17% of new HIV diagnoses in the United States

-See our literature review and kick-off webinar slides in our Resources for more data on the impact of social determinants of health in HIV care.
+Review our literature and kick-off webinar slides in our Resources section for more data on the impact of social determinants of health in HIV care.